Faster Adaptive Optimization via Expected Gradient Outer Product Reparameterization: Introduction

-\begin{itemize} \item We characterize a class of objective functions for which reparameterization can reduce the number of iterations required for adaptive algorithms to converge to first-order stationary points. \item For these functions, we identify a choice of basis in which adaptive algorithms will perform well, and we propose an approximation procedure that only requires access to a (stochastic) gradient oracle, rather than analytical knowledge about the loss function.
-This procedure is defined in Section~\ref{sec:EGOP-defn}. \item We develop theory that proves the proposed reparameterization endows adaptive algorithms with improved convergence guarantees, quantified in terms of the spectrum of the EGOP matrix.
-Our main results are discussed in Section~\ref{sec:convergence-analysis}. \item We empirically examine the performance of this procedure and find that the proposed reparameterization improves the convergence of both Adagrad and Adam, for convex and nonconvex objective functions, and machine learning loss functions corresponding to both natural and synthetic data.
-We present empirical results in Section~\ref{sec:experimental-results}. \end{itemize}
+\paragraph{Contributions} We show that for a large class of objectives, the proposed reparameterization procedure can improve the convergence of adaptive optimization algorithms.
+Our analysis of EGOP spectral decay and low-rank structure yields a novel and specific hypothesis for why adaptive gradient methods are particularly sensitive to changes of basis in machine learning settings.
+Our main contributions are as follows: \textbf{(1)} We characterize a class of objective functions for which EGOP reparameterization can reduce the number of iterations required for adaptive algorithms to converge to minima and first-order stationary points. \textbf{(2)} For these functions, we identify a choice of basis in which adaptive algorithms will perform well, and we propose an approximation procedure that only requires access to a (stochastic) gradient oracle, rather than analytical knowledge about the loss function.
+This procedure is defined in Section~\ref{sec:EGOP-defn}. \textbf{(3)} We develop theory that proves that in neighborhoods of local minima, the proposed reparameterization endows adaptive algorithms with improved convergence guarantees, quantified in terms of the spectrum of the EGOP matrix.
+Our main results are discussed in Section~\ref{sec:convergence-analysis}. \textbf{(4)} We empirically investigate this procedure and find that the proposed reparameterization improves the convergence of adaptive algorithms on a diverse suite of optimization problems.
+These experiments include results with large-scale contemporary neural network architectures.
+We present empirical results in Section~\ref{sec:experimental-results}.